 - losing your property Title Deeds;

-- However, a lost family trust deed is almost impossible to replace.
-A bank won’t even open a bank account without citing the ORIGINAL Trust Deed and ORIGINAL Deeds of Variations.
+However, a lost family trust deed is almost impossible to replace.
+A bank will not even open a bank account without citing the ORIGINAL Trust Deed and ORIGINAL Deeds of Variations.
 Copies won’t satisfy any Australian bank.

-Your accountant can’t prepare tax returns without viewing the Trust Deed.
+Your accountant cannot prepare tax returns without viewing the Family Trust Deed.
 (However, unlike the bank, your accountant may be happy to only cite a copy of the Deed).
-Your accountant can’t distribute to any person.
+Your accountant cannot distribute to any person.
 This is because the beneficiaries are recorded in the Family Trust Deed – and you lost it.
 You, legally, can’t do anything.
 You are stuck.

-Children, mistresses, ex-spouses, Centrelink and the ATO have a field day, at your expense.
+Children, mistresses, ex-spouses, Centrelink, the stamp duty office, and the ATO have a field day.
+This is at your expense.
 Every decision you make can be challenged.
 The ATO is particularly vicious: Davis v FCT (2000) 171 ALR 654.

 Consider Sutton v NRS(J) Pty Ltd NSWSC 826.
-It demonstrates how important it is to have the original signed copies of the Deed that set up the Family Trust and all subsequent updates.
+It demonstrates how important it is to have the:

 The facts of Sutton v NRS(J) Pty Ltd are: